-2. Release the secondary hood release located under the front grille by moving the lever toward the left.
+2. Release the secondary hood release located under the front of the engine hood by moving the lever toward the left.
 Lift up the hood, release the hood prop from its retainer and put the end of the hood prop into the slot in the hood.